Andrew R. Wheeler: EPA administrator

 In March 2020, during the COVID-19 pandemic in the United States, the EPA declared that for an indefinite amount of time, it would generally not fine companies for violating environment regulations for "routine compliance monitoring [of pollution], integrity testing, sampling, laboratory analysis, training, and reporting or certification obligations", if the EPA agreed that the COVID-19 pandemic caused the violation.
 Wheeler said that the EPA "recognizes challenges resulting from efforts to protect workers and the public from Covid-19 may directly impact the ability of regulated facilities to meet all federal regulatory requirements."

 In April 2020, the EPA declined to raise environmental standards for fine soot pollution (PM 2.5), during a mandated review.
 A draft scientific assessment by the EPA had estimated that the current standards (12 micrograms per cubic meter) were "associated with 45,000 deaths" per year, but if the standards were raised (9 micrograms per cubic meter), then 12,150 lives would be saved.
 After the publication of that report, numerous industries, including oil and coal companies, automakers and chemical manufacturers, urged the Trump administration to disregard the findings and not tighten the rule.
 The draft of the new rule stated Wheeler placed "little weight on quantitative estimates" of deaths caused by fine soot pollution, reported the New York Times.

 Also in April 2020, the EPA weakened mercury regulation in the United States by drastically curtailing the health benefits considered in calculations for making future regulations.
-Wheeler declared that this was a "honest accounting method", while the Trump administration took the stance that mercury cleanup was not "appropriate and necessary".
+Wheeler declared that this was an "honest accounting method", while the Trump administration took the stance that mercury cleanup was not "appropriate and necessary".

 Wheeler did not enact any rules that reduced air pollution or carbon emissions.

-Youngkin Administration
+Virginia

 In 2022, Governor of Virginia Glenn Youngkin nominated Wheeler to serve as the Virginia secretary of natural resources, but his confirmation vote was tabled by the Virginia Senate by a vote of 19–21.
-Pursuant to the Virginia Constitution, Wheeler assumed office immediately upon being nominated, and was elegible to continue serving until his nomination expired.
+Pursuant to the Virginia Constitution, Wheeler assumed office immediately upon being nominated, and was eligible to continue serving until his nomination expired.
 After it became clear he had no path to confirmation, Wheeler stepped down on March 15 to serve as a senior advisor to Youngkin, and Deputy Secretary Travis Voyles took over as Acting Secretary.
 Wheeler was the first Virginia Cabinet nominee to be denied confirmation since 2006.

+On July 1, 2022, Youngkin picked Wheeler to be director of his newly created Office of Regulatory Management, in addition to still being a senior advisor.
+The new office's responsibilities include a goal to cut the state's regulations by 25%.

+Wheeler stepped down from his position in the Youngkin administration on March 29, 2024.
+He did not say what his next job, if any, would be.